gaberob/contactroberts/content/blog/07-02-2023_HTB_Querier/index.md

 Aside from the administrator password just being, there... in the PowerUp from a GPP file there are also some other avenues to explore like token impersonation or Potato attacks because of SeImpersonate.
 I tried the reported service abuse but never got it working.
 The DLL hijacking will not work unless we can start and stop the service.

-wmiexec.py was what worked to ultimately give us a root shell.
+wmiexec.py was what worked to ultimately give us a administrator shell.

 ```bash
 wmiexec.py Administrator:'MyUnclesAreMarioAndLuigi!!1!'@10.10.10.125